delta-io/delta/PROTOCOL.md

 Field Name | Data Type | Description
 -|-|-
-path | String | An absolute or relative path to a file that should be removed from the table. deletionTimestamp | Long | The time the deletion occurred, represented as milliseconds since the epoch. dataChange | Boolean | When `false` the records in the removed file must be contained in one or more `add` file actions in the same version.
+path | String | An absolute or relative path to a file that should be removed from the table deletionTimestamp | Long | The time the deletion occurred, represented as milliseconds since the epoch dataChange | Boolean | When `false` the records in the removed file must be contained in one or more `add` file actions in the same version

 The following is an example `remove` action.
 ```